gulrak/filesystem/README.md

 It should work on any of these with a C++11-capable compiler.
 I currently don't have a BSD derivate besides macOS, so the preprocessor checks will cry out if you try to use it there, but if there is demand, I can try to help.
-Still, it shouldn't replace `std::filesystem` where full C++17 is available, it doesn't try to be a "better" `std::filesystem`, just a drop-in if you can't use it.
+Also there are some checks to hopefully better work on Android, but as I currently don't test with the Android NDK, I wouldn't call it a supported platform yet.
+All in all, I don't see it replacing `std::filesystem` where full C++17 is available, it doesn't try to be a "better" `std::filesystem`, just a drop-in if you can't use it (with the exception of the UTF-8 preference on Windows).

 Tests are currently run with:

 * macOS 10.12: XCode 9.2 (clang-900.0.39.2), GCC 8.1.0, Clang 7.0.0
 * Windows 10: Visual Studio 2017 15.8.5, MingW GCC 5.3
-* Linux: Ubuntu 18.04LTS GCC 7.3 & GCC 8.0.1
+* Linux: Ubuntu 18.04LTS GCC 7.3 & GCC 8.2.0

 ## Tests